Janet Irwin

-Janet Rickord McCall Irwin AM (née Smith; 14 September 1923 – 20 March 2009) was a New Zealand doctor who also practised in Australia.
-She was a doctor in student health at the University of Canterbury and University of Queensland, and an activist for women's health and broader social issues.
+Janet Rickord McCall Irwin AM (née Smith; 14 September 1923 – 20 March 2009) was a New Zealand medical practitioner who also worked in Australia.
+She specialised in student and women's health at the University of Canterbury and University of Queensland, and was an activist for women's health and broader social issues.

 Early life

 Irwin was born in Rawene, New Zealand, on 14 September 1923.
 She was the daughter of Lucy Smith and Dr George McCall Smith, the founder of the Hokianga area health service.
-She had one brother Jock who died at the age of 10 in 1932.
+She had one brother, Jock, who died at the age of 10 in 1932.
+She had four half-siblings in Scotland from her father's first marriage to Barbara Grieve.
+In 1914, her father had left his first wife and children in Scotland and travelled to New Zealand with one of his patients Lucy Scott whom he married in 1921.
+One of her father's grandsons from that marriage is the law professor and writer, Alexander McCall Smith.

 Career

 Irwin studied medicine at the University of Otago for almost five years but disappointed her father by getting married before completing her degree.
 After her marriage ended she returned to medical school and graduated in 1963.

 She worked at the Royal Hospital for Sick Children in Edinburgh after winning a scholarship to study psychological problems in young people.
 Concluding that “every child should be a wanted child” she began campaigning for abortion law reform.

 Irwin took up a position at the University of Canterbury in student health, advocating on health issues of students especially women students.

 From 1974 to 1978 she was director of Student Health Services at the University of Queensland.
 She was also the university’s first sexual harassment conciliator.
 While living in Australia she served on government bodies on immigration, social welfare, health, women and criminal justice including the Better Health Commission and Criminal Justice Commission.
 Other spheres of activity included the Queensland Council for Civil Liberties, the Brisbane Women’s Network and other lobby groups.